dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/query-state-store/query-cosmosdb-store.md

 title: "Azure Cosmos DB"
 linkTitle: "Azure Cosmos DB"
 weight: 1000
-description: "Use Azure Cosmos DB as a backend state store"
+description: "Use Azure Cosmos DB as a state store"
 ---

 Dapr doesn't transform state values while saving and retrieving states.
 Dapr requires all state store implementations to abide by a certain key format scheme (see [the state management spec]({{< ref state_api.md >}}).
 You can directly interact with the underlying store to manipulate the state data, such as:

-- Querying states
+- Querying states.
-- Creating aggregated views
+- Creating aggregated views.
-- Making backups
+- Making backups.

 {{% alert title="Note" color="primary" %}}
 Azure Cosmos DB is a multi-modal database that supports multiple APIs.
 The default Dapr Cosmos DB state store implementation uses the [Azure Cosmos DB SQL API](https://docs.microsoft.com/azure/cosmos-db/sql-query-getting-started).